 /Dead Eyes Opened EP

 Always something of an outlier musically and geographically – Australia is a hell of a long way from everywhere else, of course – Tom Ellard and his Severed Heads project as a result went in rather different directions to many contemporaries.
-Rather than an outright, nasty darkness, his dance-tinged industrial music instead used sardonic humour frequently, with impressive samples and visuals, and a habit of allowing songs to unfold at length, brevity apparently never being a strong point.
+Rather than outright, nasty darkness, his dance-tinged industrial music instead used sardonic humour frequently, with impressive samples and visuals, and a habit of allowing songs to unfold at length, brevity apparently never being a strong point.
 His best-known track remains, and always will, frankly, be this track, a hypnotic 4/4 march with samples telling the titular tale where an apparently dead body is not, well, dead…

 /Welcome To The Jungle